hchapman/hchapman.github.io/classes/f2017-369/exams/2-topics.md

 +   **Chapter 9**:
     +   Subspaces of a vector space
-    +   Checking whether a set of vectors is a subset or not
+    +   Checking whether a set of vectors is a subspace or not
     +   Span notation, and the span of a set of vectors
     +   How to know if a vector is in a span of other vectors